 • All items to be placed in slab are in place and soil is compacted.

-• Top out inspection to be made after all required drain, waste and vent piping is in place.
+• Top out inspection to be made after all required drain, waste and vent piping is in place and prior to or concurrent with the framing inspection.

 • The drain, waste and vent piping shall be tested with water or air.
 (See underground Plumbing for test information.)